You are here

 Award.
 Nominated graduate students who receive a Graduate School fellowship are notified by the Dean of the Graduate School.
 Graduate programs are responsible for notifying unsuccessful nominees.

 Stipend.
 Each year the Graduate School establishes the stipend for graduate recruitment and Presidential fellows.
+Please see the Fellowship Guidelines document for additional information regarding fellowship stipends.

 Credit hours.
 Fellows who are not yet doctoral candidates must be registered in the Graduate School for at least 12 hours of graduate credit (excluding audited courses) during any semester in which a fellowship appointment is held.
 Pre-candidacy fellows who maintain their appointments during summer term must enroll in six credit hours.
 Doctoral candidates must register for at least three credit hours.
-Any exceptions to these policies must be approved in advance by the Graduate School.

 Termination Criteria.
 A Graduate School fellowship may be terminated at the discretion of the Graduate School prior to the end of the award period for any of the following reasons: